zenaton/rfcs/node-syntax-v2.md

 Example : `{childPolicy: 'terminate'}`

-Note: `onEvent` is deprecated if favor of an explicit declaration inside the workflow processing, see below.
+Note: `onEvent` is deprecated in favor of an explicit declaration inside the workflow processing, see below.

 ## Workflow version